servo/servo.org/_posts/2026-02-03-january-in-servo.md

 Additionally, the [`preload`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Attributes/rel/preload) attribute now triggers **preload fetch operations** that can improve page load speeds (@TimvdLippe, @jdm, #40059).

+**Text input fields** have received a lot of love this month.
+Clicking in an input field will position the cursor accordingly (@mrobinson, @jdm, @Loirooriol, #41906, #41974, #41931), as will clicking past the end of a multiline input (@mrobinson, @Loirooriol, #41909).
+Selecting text with the mouse in input fields works (@mrobinson, #42049), and double and triple clicks now toggle selections (@mrobinson, #41926).
+Newlines can no longer be pasted into single line inputs (@mrobinson, #41934).
+Finally, we fixed a panic that occurred when focusing a text field that is disabled (@mrobinson, #42078), as well as panics from APIs like `setRangeText` that confused bytes and UTF-8 character indices (@mrobinson, #41588).

 ## Automation and introspection

 Last month Servo gained support for HTTP proxies.